 June 20, 2018 – Reacting to mounting public pressure, President Trump signs an executive order directing DHS to stop separating families except in cases where there is concern that the parent represents a risk to the child.
 Trump falsely blames Congress, the courts and previous administrations for his family separation policy, claiming that now “[y]ou’re going to have a lot of happy people.”
 CBS News reports that 2,342 children were separated at the border from more than 2,200 adults between May 5 to June 9.

 June 26, 2018 – Following a class action suit filed by the ACLU, U.S. District Judge Dana Sabraw issues a preliminary injunction requiring U.S. immigration authorities to reunite most separated families within 30 days and to reunite children younger than 5 within two weeks.
-Further separations are to only occur if the parent or guardian poses a threat to the child’s safety.
+Judge Sabraw also prohibits further separations unless the parent poses a danger to the child or has a criminal history or communicable disease.
 “The court made clear that potentially thousands of children’s lives are at stake, and that the Trump administration cannot simply ignore the devastation it has caused,” says ACLU attorney Lee Gelernt.

 Oct.
 11, 2018 – Helen, a 5-year-old girl from Honduras, was persuaded to sign away her rights after being separated from her grandmother, The New Yorker reports.
 “One of the things Helen’s story really showed us is that the Trump administration never stopped separating children from their families,” says Jess Morales Rocketto, of Families Belong Together.
 “In fact, they’ve doubled down, but it’s even more insidious now, because they are doing it in the cover of night.”

 Oct.
-15, 2018 – An analysis by the ACLU shows that a total of 2,654 children have been separated from their parents, and of that number, 2,363 have been discharged from ORR custody.
+15, 2018 – The government reports to a court that a total of 2,654 children have been separated from their parents, and of that number, 2,363 have been discharged from ORR custody.
 But 125 children made the tough decision to pursue asylum in the U.S. without their parent, while another 120 children who hadn’t waived reunification were still in ORR’s care, waiting to be reunited.

 Dec.
 20, 2018 – Appearing before the House Judiciary Committee, Homeland Security Secretary Nielsen once again falsely claims the administration has no family separation policy.
 “I’m not a liar, we’ve never had a policy for family separation,” she says.
 If there were one, she adds, it “would mean that any family that I found at a port of entry I would separate, it would mean that every single family that I found illegally crossing, we would separate.
 We did none of those.”